Marijndh/PDF-To-Project/README.md

-# OutlookToExactOnline
+# PDF-To-Project
- Program to fill Exact Online with data from a email in Outlook
+ Program to automatically create projects for exact online bouw based on a pdf from a outlook email